 Tapping into Their Competitive Spirit

 Middle schoolers?
 They have a lot of energy.
 They also often like to compete with each other.
 Gimkit knows this!
 The game lets them earn fake money.
 They can get power-ups to help them.
 And some leaderboards show who is winning.
+The unique in-game currency system is what sets Gimkit apart.
+It adds a layer of strategy where students have to decide whether to spend money on upgrades (to earn faster) or on power-ups (to sabotage or slow down other players).
+The competitive spirit of these games fosters extrinsic motivation and self-determination in the learning process.
 This makes them want to try harder.
 They want to get the best score.
 It’s a fun way to get them involved.
 This is a big part of middle school engagement strategies with Gimkit.
 They get really into trying to win.

 Offering Variety and Choice

 Doing the same thing every day can get old.
 Gimkit has so many different games to play!
-Your students can try different modes.
+With over ten unique game modes available (and more constantly being added!) like “Blastball” and “The Floor is Lava,” you can easily find a mode for any day.
 Maybe they like fast-paced games.
 Maybe they like games where they need to think more.
 There is probably a game mode they will enjoy.
 Plus, you can change things up yourself.
 You can pick different settings and options.
 This keeps things interesting.
 It helps with different ways of learning in early adolescence learning.
+To find the perfect game for your lesson plan, you should spend time exploring all of Gimkit’s game modes.

 Providing Immediate Feedback and Reinforcement

 Middle schoolers often want to know right away if they got something right.
 Gimkit tells them!
 As soon as they answer a question, they see if they are correct.
+Even better, students can answer questions multiple times, ensuring they master concepts and recall information over longer periods.
 This helps them learn from their mistakes.
 It also makes them feel good when they get it right.
 Because it’s a game, it doesn’t feel like a scary test.
-It feels like a chance to learn and get better.
-This is great for formative assessment.
-To ensure you’re implementing this effectively, consider these best practices for formative assessment in middle school.
+This immediate, non-judgmental feedback supports the principles of constructivist learning theory, where students actively build knowledge from their experiences, making mistakes a natural part of the learning loop.
+This is excellent for using Gimkit for formative assessment and boosts student confidence.

 Fostering Collaboration and Teamwork (in certain modes)